+Walk is closed in September and October as it is lambing season.
 This loop walk across farmland has spectacular views of the Wairarapa valley & Martinborough vineyards.
 Near the highest point, a stile takes walkers to an optional viewpoint over the scenic Te Muna Valley.
 There are some moderately steep slopes & several stiles which need to be negotiated to get up & down from the upper terraces of the track.
 Still they are easily negotiated & make for one of the best Wairarapa family activities.
 Large cattle with horns may be encountered & it’s best to walk around the perimeter of their paddock & pick up the track on the other side.
-Sturdy footwear is recommended.
 Children must be supervised at all times.
-Do carry a cell phone in case of an emergency.
-This is a farm & dogs are not permitted.
+THIS IS A FARM & DOGS ARE NOT PERMITTED.
 The track starts 1 km from the eastern end of Dublin Street on Shooting Butts Road.

 PALLISER VINEYARD WALK

 50 minutes loop - This walking track takes you around Palliser Vineyard towards the river & back through the centre of the vineyard.

 Start the walk at Considine Park on the corner of Kitchener & Princess Streets.
 Just follow the limestone path behind the Top 10 Holiday Park.
 After going through a gate at the end, turn right into Dublin Street.
 At the end of Dublin Street go through the gate on your left & turn right which takes you around the perimeter of the vineyard towards the river.